nextcloud/documentation/admin_manual/maintenance/update.rst

 5. Click Update, and carefully read the messages.
 If there are any problems it will tell you.
 The most common issue is directory permissions; your HTTP user needs write permissions to your whole Nextcloud directory.
-(See :ref:`strong_perms_label`.)
 Another common issue is SELinux rules (see :ref:`selinux-config-label`.)
 Otherwise you will see  messages about checking your installation and making backups.

 6. Click Proceed, and then it performs the remaining steps, which takes a few minutes.